GRAINS-Corn, soybeans sink on U.S. Midwest weather; wheat dives

 “Without any change to the weather pattern, and being so close to corn’s reproductive stage of development, the trade’s going to continue leaning on this market absent any Chinese demand,” said Jim Gerlach, president of A/C trading.

-CBOT July wheat fell 16-3/4 cents to $4.70 a bushel, the lowest since early September, with selling accelerating as the contract fell below last Friday’s low.
-The more-than-3% drop was the steepest for a most-active wheat contract in three months.
+CBOT July wheat fell 12-3/4 cents to $4.74 a bushel after hitting the lowest level since early September, the steepest drop for a most-active wheat contract in three months.
+Wheat was down for a fourth straight week, shedding 1.5%.

 “Corn had its bath yesterday,” said Terry Reilly, senior commodities analyst with Futures International.
 “Wheat was in line today.”
-(Reporting by Karl Plume in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore, Editing by Louise Heavens and Grant McCool)
+(Reporting by Karl Plume in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore, Editing by Louise Heavens, Grant McCool and Tom Brown)